scl-softwire/ad-hoc-projects/roman/README.md

   - `6` can be written either as `VI` or `IIIIII`.
   - `49` can be written either as `XXXXVIIII` or `XLIX` (among other choices).

-We say that a Roman numeral is _minimal_ is it uses as few symbols as possible to represent a particular number. `VI` and `XLIX` are minimal, while `IIIIII` and `XXXXVIIII` are not.
+We say that a Roman numeral is _minimal_ if it uses as few symbols as possible to represent a particular number. `VI` and `XLIX` are minimal, while `IIIIII` and `XXXXVIIII` are not.

 Extend your program so that the user can enter a normal number, and have your program convert it to a minimal Roman numeral.